 This policy applies to all school staff, volunteers and school community members.
-It also applies to all staff and students engaged in any school and school council run events, activities and services, such as the Outside School Hours Care program.
+It also applies to all staff and students engaged in any school and school council-run events, activities and services such as Camp Australia - OSHCP.

 POLICY

 All children and young people have the right to protection in their best interests.